UniMath/agda-unimath/src/synthetic-homotopy-theory/functoriality-sequential-colimits.lagda.md

     is-equiv-map-equiv-sequential-colimit-equiv-sequential-diagram
 ```

+### Functoriality of taking the standard sequential colimit

+All of the above specializes to the case where `X` is the standard sequential
+colimit `A∞` and `Y` is the standard sequential colimit `B∞`.

-### A morphism of sequential diagrams induces a map of standard sequential colimits
+#### A morphism of sequential diagrams induces a map of standard sequential colimits

 ```agda
 module _